 The tried-and-true white Igloo cooler is your basic, traditional car cooler that you fill with ice and then layer in your food.
-While we have the marine version from a few years ago, this Quick & Cool Igloo Cooler can keep ice frozen for up to 5 days and hold almost a week's worth of food!
+This Quick & Cool Igloo Cooler can keep ice frozen for up to 5 days and hold almost a week's worth of food!

 Because of its size- this is a cooler that will need to go into the luggage area of your car- it's not one you can reach into and grab a cold can of soda as you are cruising down the road!

 Make sure that your cooler has a drain plug (as this one does) so that you can easily drain the water that results from the melting ice.
 This cooler is ideal for camping trips and places when you don't have access to electricity.

 This plug-in “iceless” car cooler is great because it plugs into your car's outlet and it uses the electricity generated by your car's battery to keep your food cold.
 The other nice thing about this cooler is that if you are staying in a hotel that does not have a mini-fridge, you can carry the cooler into your hotel room, and using the adapter plug it into a regular wall outlet!

 The advantage of using a plug-in car cooler is that you don't have to take up valuable cooler space with ice- nor do you have to drain off the water as the ice melts over time.

 But be aware- if you're going to be spending a long part of your day with your car parked in the hot sun in a parking lot, you're not going want to be draining your car's battery to keep the food cold.
 Nor will this cooler do a good job of keeping food cold when faced with a 90°+ temperature inside of a hot car.